Skip to content

 --is-linux

-For production workloads, use S1 or P1v2 when you need higher scale limits, VNet integration, or deployment slots.
+For production workloads, use S1 or P1v2 when you need higher scale limits, autoscale rules, deployment slots, or the same private networking path validated by this guide.

 Step 3 - Create the Function App on the plan